Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Throughput and Delay

-\end{theorem} \begin{proof} First note that if the time-division policy with direct communication is used, then the throughput is $W/n$ with a delay of 1.
-But since this happens with a vanishingly low probability, as shown by Lemmas \ref{lemma1} and \ref{lemma3}, the throughput and delay for the achievable scheme are determined by that of policy $\pi_n$.
-When policy $\pi_n$ is used, since Condition 1 is satisfied, each cell has at least one node w.h.p.
-This assures us that requester-holder pairs can communicate with each other by hops along adjacent cells on their $L_{H,R}$ lines w.h.p.
+Furthermore, the achievable transmission/caching scheme attains the order-optimal throughput and delay performance, among all transmission/caching schemes where for each $m$, the $X_m$ holders are independently and uniformly distributed in the network area, and each node has the same transmission radius $r(n) = \sqrt{8a(n)}$. \end{theorem} \begin{proof} First note that if the time-division policy with direct communication is used, then the throughput is $W/n$ with a delay of 1.
+But since this happens with a vanishingly low probability, as shown by Lemma \ref{lemma1}, the throughput and delay for the achievable scheme are determined by that of policy $\pi_n$.
+When policy $\pi_n$ is used, each cell has at least one node.
+This assures us that requester-holder pairs can communicate with each other by hops along adjacent cells on their $L_{H,R}$ lines.
 From Lemma \ref{lemmaprotocol}, each cell gets to transmit packets every $1+ N$ time-slots.
 Hence, the cell throughput is $\Theta(1)$.
-The total traffic through each cell is due to all the $L_{H,R}$ lines passing through the cell, which is $\Theta(n\sum_{m=1}^{M}p_m \max{\{\sqrt{a(n)/X_m},a(n)\}})$ w.h.p., since Condition 2 is also satisfied.
+The total traffic through each cell is due to all the $L_{H,R}$ lines passing through the cell, which is $\Theta(n\sum_{m=1}^{M}p_m \max{\{\sqrt{a(n)/X_m},a(n)\}})$ w.h.p.
 This shows that